Source Gaming

 Thanks to Cart Boy for help with edits.

 While the Pokémon franchise is no stranger to spin-off titles, none have stood the test of time as well as the Mystery Dungeon side series.
-With a lineup comprised of four titles across three console generations, PMD has become a favorite amongst Pokémon fans looking for a change of pace from the main series games.
-However, the series has found itself in an awkward position recently now that the franchise’s eighth Generation has been announced.
+With a lineup comprised of four titles across three console generations, PMD has become a favorite among Pokémon fans looking for a change of pace from the mainline games.
+However, the series has recently found itself in an awkward position now that the eighth Generation has been announced.
 Since Gen 3, every Pokémon Generation has been accompanied by a new PMD entry, except for Gen 7, the current Generation.
 With Gen 8 coming out this year, time has seemingly ran out for a Gen 7 Mystery Dungeon.
 Even though this long standing tradition has apparently been broken, the possibility of seeing a brand new PMD in the near future is far from unlikely.
-Now that we’ve covered all four PMD titles to date (Rescue Team, Explorers, Gates, and Super) and discussed each installment’s pros and cons, why don’t we speculate on a potential fifth entry?
+Now that we’ve covered all four PMD titles to date (Rescue Team, Explorers, Gates, and Super) and discussed each installment’s pros and cons, why don’t we speculate over a potential fifth entry?

 Since all four PMD games have very different reasons for being beloved, making a sequel that pleases fans from every title is no easy task.
 Some people love Gates for its lighter, character-based story, while others love Explorers for its heavier plot elements and surprising depth in gameplay.
 Fortunately, there are a few aspects that most PMD fans can agree with, such as the hope that the next PMD entry is on the Switch rather than the 3DS.
 The hybrid system would be perfect for the series’ home console debut (not counting the Japan-exclusive WiiWare titles) given its portability, since being able to take your adventure with you has always been synonymous with the Pokémon franchise.
 Besides the new console and the benefits that come with it, PMD5 wouldn’t have to shake up the series’ formula too much.
 You’d still play as a Pokémon and lead your team through dungeons to complete missions and discover treasure, and I doubt most PMD fans would want it any other way.